jbehave/jbehave-ide/jbehave-eclipse-plugin/BUILD.markdown

 Project classpath relies on the **plugin nature** of the project:

-* Eclipse plugin dependencies managed through the plugin nature and declared in `META-INF/MANIFEST.MF`
+* Eclipse plugin dependencies are declared in `META-INF/MANIFEST.MF`

 ```
 Require-Bundle: org.eclipse.ui,